BradHutchings/Mmojo-Server/deploy/All-Supported-Platforms/02-Start-Mmojo-Server.md

 If you're using a Windows computer, move the builds without the `.exe` extension to the Recycle Bin.
 You don't need them for your computer.

 Now, you're left with a "performant" build and a "compatible" build.
 The performant build runs faster, but only on new enough computers.
-The compatible runs on most computers, but not as fast.
+The compatible build runs on most computers, but not as fast.

 **Note:** Raspberry Pi users, you will use the compatible build.